marxhendrik/skullandbones/README.md

 - **UiController**: This class contains presentation logic.
 It is injected into the View and knows the ViewModel.
 It knows the UseCases and delegates their execution to the Exeutor of the ViewModel.
 It also provides and if necessary maps the LiveData that the ViewModel holds for databinding to the View.
-This class should be kept clear of View dependencies so it can be unit tested
+This class should be kept clear of View dependencies so it can be unit tested.
+See more information below in "Why UiController?"

 - **Databinding**: The View uses two-way Databinding to display data of the UiController and provide data back to the UiController for the execution of UseCases